 The least tern is a migratory species that is present and breeds in California from April through August.
 The species has nested during the summer on Terminal Island (including Pier 300) since at least 1974 (Keane Biological Consulting, 1999a).
-In 1979, the Los Angeles Harbor Department began providing nesting habitat for the species and entered into a Memorandum of

-Agreement (MOA) with the United States Fish and Wildlife Service (USFWS), USACE, and California Department of Fish and Game (CDFG) for management of a 15-acre (6.1-ha) least tern nesting site in 1984.
+In 1979, the Los Angeles Harbor Department began providing nesting habitat for the species and entered into a Memorandum of Agreement (MOA) with the United States Fish and Wildlife Service (USFWS), USACE, and California Department of Fish and Game (CDFG) for management of a 15-acre (6.1-ha) least tern nesting site in 1984.
 This MOA sets forth the responsibilities of the signing parties for management of the designated least tern nesting site within the Harbor, and it is renewed every three to five years.
 A new MOA was approved by the Board of Harbor Commissioners in June 2006.
 The MOA also allows the designated nesting site to be relocated under specific conditions.
 The location of this nesting site has changed over time due to port development activities and is now on the southern tip of Pier 400 (Keane Biological Consulting, 2003).
 In 1997 the only successful nesting occurred on the newly constructed Pier 400, and in 1998 the Pier 300 nesting site was decommissioned (Keane Biological Consulting, 1999a).
 The number of nests in the Harbor varied from 0 to 134 between 1973 and 1994 and then steadily increased from 16 in 1995 to 565 in 2000, with decreases in 2001 and 2002 and an increase to 963 in 2003, 1,071 in 2004, and 1,322 in 2005 (Keane Biological Consulting, 2005b).
 The number of nests then declined to 906 in 2006 (Keane Biological Consulting 2007a) and further declined to 710 in 2007 (Keane Biological Consulting, 2007b).
 Most of the 2003, 2004, and 2005 nests were within the 15.7-acre (6.4-ha) fenced nesting site although 67 in 2003, 29 in 2004, and 25 in 2005 were located in the adjacent area to the west.

 A comparison of the Los Angeles Harbor 1998 nesting success with that from other areas in Los Angeles and Orange counties showed that the Harbor produced 19 percent of the total number of fledglings and the highest number of fledglings per pair (Keane Biological Consulting, 1999a).
 In 2003, the Harbor produced 55 percent of the total number of fledglings in Los Angeles and Orange counties and 25 percent of the statewide fledglings (Keane Biological Consulting, 2003).
-In 2005 these numbers increased to 71.4 percent of the total fledglings in Los Angeles and Orange counties and 45 percent of the statewide number of fledglings (Keane Biological Consulting 2005b).
-The number of fledglings produced on pier 400 in 2006 decreased to 44.3 percent of those in Los Angeles and Orange counties and 20 percent of the state total (Keane Biological Consulting, 2007a).
+In 2005 these numbers increased to 71.4 percent of the total fledglings (Keane Biological Consulting 2005b).
+The number of fledglings produced on pier 400 in 2006 decreased to 44.3 percent of those in Los Angeles and Orange counties and Percent of these in Los Angeles and Orange counties and 8 percent of these in Los Angeles and Orange counties and 8 percent of these in Los Angeles and Orange counties and 8 percent of these in Los Angeles and Orange counties and 8 percent of the state total (Keane Biological Consulting, 2007a).
 In 2007, the number of fledglings at the Pier 400 nesting site decreased further to 20.8 percent of those in Los Angeles and Orange counties and 8 percent of the state total (Keane Biological Consulting, 2007b).
 Nesting success at the Pier 400 site is dependent on a number of factors, many of which are unrelated to Port activities.
 These factors include annual variations in abundance and distribution of prey (primarily anchovies) within and adjacent to the Harbor, as influenced by changes in oceanographic conditions (e.g., water temperature and upwelling).